|on Gumdrop Dome|

 |our Sierra lake near its outlet|

-Just thinking about the hike to Feather Falls makes me very tired, and that makes me want to just write a short list of ways Not to Enjoy a Hike.
+Just thinking about the hike to Feather Falls makes me very tired, and that makes me want to write only a short list of ways Not to Enjoy a Hike.
 Because I did not enjoy the hike itself — only the companions.
 Sad to say, the short list turned into a pretty extensive one.

 How Not to Enjoy a Hike

-1. Pick a trail that has its descent on the way out, so that even during the first few easy miles, when you are at your freshest, you can be thinking, “What trail goes down, must rise again,” making it possible to imagine the misery you will know later when you have to hike steeply uphill the last four or five miles back to your car.
+1. Pick a trail that has its descent on the way in, so that even during the first few easy miles, when you are at your freshest, you can be thinking, “What trail goes down, must rise again,” making it possible to imagine the misery you will know later when you have to hike steeply uphill the last four or five miles back to your car.
 Even a vague dread of the near future can ruin the present pretty effectively.